joelchan/notes/discourse-graph/sources/@laveSituatedLearningLegitimate1991.md

                 - and key for that is **access**

-                - What are the core components of [[legitimate peripheral participation]]?
+                - What are the core components of [[legitimate peripheral participation]]

-                    - The most obvious one is having access to do real (but less high-stakes) stuff alongside more core members of the {{alias: [[communities of practice]] COP}}.
+                    - The most obvious one is having access to do real (but less high-stakes) stuff alongside more core members of the {{alias: [[communities of practice]]

                     - But another one might be stories, since one important way to join language and practice is in stories and [[narrative]]

-                    - I am not sure if this is [[legitimate peripheral participation]], but I am thinking of the "socializing" talk described in the vignette in #[[@wengerCommunitiesPracticeLearning1999]]
+                    - I am not sure if this is [[legitimate peripheral participation]]

             - [[talk within a practice]]